Myth: Cruises are for the elderly

 Myth: You’ll spend, spend, spend

 The ships offer different levels and sizes of accommodations, and all sorts of food and beverage packages.
+These 17 travel hacks that will make your cruise easier, including ways to save money.
 Plus, cruise lines routinely have special deals to tempt you.
 Shop smart and you’ll find all the amenities you need.
 Cruisecritic.com is a good place to begin your search, as are the websites of cruise lines.
-Check out the 17 travel hacks that will make your cruise easier.

 Myth: Once is enough